AllynRoberts/AllynRoberts.github.io/_posts/2025-10-17-resource-list.md

 - [Fabric - an open-source framework for augmenting humans using AI](https://github.com/danielmiessler/Fabric) - In the /data/patterns folder, there is a long list of various prompts to generate higher quality AI responses

 # Note-Taking (Zettelkasten)
 #### Zettelkasten is a very different way of taking notes, and takes a lot of dilligence to keep up, and quite a bit of understanding with how the system works.
-It's main points are you have atomic notes, a note with a single, atomic idea, and that note is linked to other similar notes in a chain, so that every note you take is linked to some other note.
+Its main points are you have atomic notes( a note with a single atomic idea) and that note is linked to other similar notes in a chain, so that every note you take is linked to some other note.
 Some say it's built better for those that want to write books or articles.
-I've found it to be very useful, especially paired with the PARA system.
+I've found it to be very useful, especially paired with the PARA method.
 - [Digital Zettelkasten by David Kadavy](https://www.amazon.com/Digital-Zettelkasten-Principles-Methods-Examples/dp/0578928094)
 - [How to Take Smart Notes by Sönke Ahrens](https://www.amazon.com/How-Take-Smart-Notes-Technique/dp/3982438802)
 - [A System for Writing by Bob Doto](https://www.amazon.com/s?k=a+system+for+writing+bob+doto&i=stripbooks&crid=1LD2TON7F7UTI&sprefix=a+system+for+writing+bob+doto%2Cstripbooks%2C106)